Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Kernelization Algorithm for

 We have two kinds of graphs $G_i$.
-In one case we have that $G_i$ is $H^*$-minor free for a graph $H^*$ whose size only depends on $h$.
+In one case we have that $G_i$ is $H^*$-minor-free for a graph $H^*$ whose size depends only on $h$.
 In the other case we have that the graph $G_i$ has at most $h'$ vertices of degree at least $h'$.
 To obtain our kernel we will show the following two lemmas.

-\begin{lemma} There exists a constant $\delta$ such that graph $G$ with boundary $S$ such that $S$ is a dominating set for $G$ and $G$ has at most $h'$ vertices of degree at least $h'$, then in polynomial time, we can obtain a graph $G'$ with boundary $S$ such that Furthermore we can also compute the translation constant $c$ of $G$ and $G'$ in polynomial time. \end{lemma}
+\begin{lemma} There exists a constant $\delta$ such that if $G$ is a graph with boundary $S$ such that $S$ is a dominating set for $G$ and $G$ has at most $h'$ vertices of degree at least $h'$, then in polynomial time, we can obtain a graph $G'$ with boundary $S$ such that Furthermore we can also compute the translation constant $c$ of $G$ and $G'$ in polynomial time. \end{lemma}